raizel0213/Network-Utils/README.md

 This project demonstrates proficiency in:
 - **Socket programming** — Raw TCP connections for port scanning and banner grabbing
-- **Modular design** — Each tool is a self-contained, importable Python module
+- **Clean architecture** — Organized into clearly labeled sections within a single file, each tool's logic is self-contained and well-documented
 - **Error handling** — Graceful degradation with informative error messages
 - **Logging** — Comprehensive session logging for audit trails and debugging
 - **Clean code practices** — Type hints, docstrings, PEP 8 compliance throughout

-Every module is documented, type-annotated, and written to be both educational and practically useful for authorized network assessments.
+The entire toolkit lives in a single `main.py` file — zero import hassles, zero module path issues.
+Just clone and run.
+Each tool section is clearly separated and documented so the codebase remains easy to read and extend.

 ---